WeTransfer/format_parser/CONTRIBUTING.md

 The IO will at the minimum support the subset of the IO API defined in `IOConstraint`

-Strictly, a parser should be one of the two things:

-1) An object that can be `call()`-ed itself, with an argument that conforms to `IOConstraint`
-2) An object that responds to `new` and returns something that can be `call()`-ed with the same convention.

-The second opton is useful for parsers that are stateful and non-reentrant.
-It also provides better automatic instrumentation names for metrics sourced to `Measurometer` automatically.

-FormatParser is made to be used in threaded environments, and if you use instance variables you need your parser to be isolated from it's siblings in other threads - therefore you can pass a Class on registration to have your parser instantiated for each `call()`, anew.

 Your parser has to be registered using `FormatParser.register_parser` with the information on the formats and file natures it provides.